You're My Quarantine Crush

 Album: "New and Annoying"

-Telephone Explosion recently shared a second single from Hull's otherworldly Album, the "glitch-groove" duo pairing Simon Provencher of the dance-punk trio VICTIME with Olivier Fairfield of the confrontational punk-jazz group FET.NAT.
+Telephone Explosion recently shared a second single from Hull's otherworldly Album, the "glitch-groove" duo pairing Simone Provencher of the dance-punk trio VICTIME with Olivier Fairfield of the confrontational punk-jazz group FET.NAT.
 "New and Annoying" arrives alongside a surreal animated video from Katerine Dennie-Marcoux.

 The duo built the 11-track full-length from cut and pasted samples of live jam sessions.
 Philip Shaw Bova (Kiwi Jr., Lido Pimienta, John K. Samson) mastered the set, which arrives as a limited LP on July 9.